How to Pick a Ripe Cantaloupe

 4 Tips for Choosing the Best Cantaloupe

-Check the Outside Appearance
+1. Check the Outside of the Cantaloupe

 The color of your ideal ripe cantaloupe should be a beige or sandy-gold.
 Try your best to stay away from those that are still green.
 This means they are unripe and not ready to consume.